 Rich, elegant bunches of grapes hanging in clusters are an idyllic vision, but not one that every grape grower gets to experience.
 Grape growing isn’t for the faint of heart, but if you’re willing to take on the challenge, it’s best to know your enemy.
 Summer bunch rot, also known as grape sour rot, can be a serious problem in grapes, damaging fruits and creating a huge mess for growers of both decorative and fruiting vines.

 What is Summer Bunch Rot?

-Summer bunch rot in grapes is a fairly common fungal infection caused by a number of different pathogens, including Botrytis cinerea, Aspergillus niger and Alternaria tenuis.
-Because of the wide variety of pathogens involved, bunch rot of grapes can affect plants in almost any grape-growing climate, although it universally appears as fruits are ripening in the summer.
+Summer bunch rot in grapes is a fairly common fungal infection caused by a number of different pathogens, including Botrytis cinerea, Aspergillus niger, and Alternaria tenuis.
+Due to the wide variety of pathogens involved, bunch rot of grapes can affect plants in almost any grape-growing climate, although it universally appears as fruits are ripening in the summer.

 Control of Summer Bunch Rot

 Fungicides are generally ineffective when it comes to controlling summer bunch rot, but if you can keep powdery mildew killed back and open your grape canopy enough to reduce the humidity, you’ll have a fighting chance at defeating this fungal pest.
 Protect your grapes from birds and insects that may damage the grape surfaces with bird netting or fencing and a floating row cover.